talissoncosta/fillout-ui/README.md

 - `<DropdownMenuItem>` — interactive actions
 - `<DropdownMenuSeparator>` — divider

-💡 **Custom Reference Support**: Position content based on a different element than the trigger, supporting decoupled UIs.
+Tip: Custom reference support allows positioning content based on a different element than the trigger.

 ---

 ### `Tooltip`

-Lightweight and accessible hover/focus tooltips with Radix + design tokens.
+Lightweight and accessible hover/focus tooltips with Radix and design tokens.

 ```tsx
 <Tooltip content="Add new page">